evolution wheel solid tires

 Posted by Evolution Wheel on Jul 18, 2018 3:40:00 PM

-Bobcat tires are one of the most vulnerable parts of a skid steer loader.
-Frequent flat tires can become a costly issue.
-On busy work sites, it is difficult for drivers to see and avoid small debris that could cause a bobcat tire puncture.
+Bobcat Tires are one of the most vulnerable parts of a skid steer loader.
+Frequent flat tires can be costly.
+On busy work sites, drivers struggle to see and avoid small debris that could cause a bobcat tire puncture.

 If your Bobcat is used on a typical work site, it will likely be exposed to numerous situations and objects that could injure the tires.
-However, there are some things you can do to help avoid these problems.
-Here, we will discuss some methods of avoiding punctures and how to deal with a flat when it does occur.
+However, there are some things you can do to avoid these problems.
+Here, we will discuss some methods of avoiding punctures and how to deal with a flat when it occurs.

 Read More